• Skip to primary navigation

 Marinate the Fish

-• Marinate the fish with salt, turmeric and lemon juice.
-Set this aside.
+• Marinate the fish with turmeric, salt, and lemon juice.
+Set it aside for 15 minutes.

 For the Masala